-Q88 Integration of collections information on analogue and digital records
+Q90 Integration of collections information on analogue and digital records

 Accreditation recognises that procedures for managing information about born-digital archives may be at a developmental stage and may involve use of different software to the finding aids provided for analogue collections.
 This question asks for reflection on how the service ensures that users are able to find information on collections regardless of format.
+Where relevant, the procedures should cover support for staff in describing offensive and/or traumatic records, and/or opportunities for users to identify inadequate, offensive or unsuitable descriptions with a view to prompting a review.